 Here you can review time stamped activity associated with a particular product or variant.
 This can be done by stock location and you can filter by:

 How to Create your Purchased Products in Bulk via .csv Upload in QuickBooks Commerce

 To bulk upload your products into QuickBooks Commerce via .csv file, click on the “Bulk Manage” button located at the top right-hand side of your screen.

 Select “Import New Products.”

-A pop up window will appear where you can choose to upload a prepared spreadsheet or a template.
+A window will appear where you can choose to upload a prepared spreadsheet or a template.

 As this is the first time uploading inventory into QuickBooks Commerce, click “I need a product spreadsheet template.”

 If you sell any products that have multiple variants (i.e. a shirt that comes in multiple colours and sizes), select the button on the left.